snek152/SwordSelection/README.md

 - Hammer
 - Gauntlets (gloves that give more damage)
 - Whip
--
+- and much more...

 In addition to more variations, here are some more plans for miscellaneous things that may be added into the mod in the future (in order of likelyness from most likely to least likely):
-- Config files to control each sword's attack damage and speed, as well as enable and disable variations and features
+- Additional config variables to adjust more aspects of the mod
 - Custom tile entity that can craft and uncraft each sword variation
-- Dual wielding for the scimitars and sickles, and other variations that may need it

 # Technical Info
 Sword Selection is built using Minecraft Forge version 36.1.0 and MCP for Minecraft 1.16.5.
 It is licensed under the MIT license.
 You can feel free to use this mod in a modpack as long as you credit me as the author.